aayush01x/Hack-to-Capture-GDG/week-2/assignment-submissions/kanishk_sharma-240516/part1/challenge007.md

 # Challenge 6
-On unzipping the folder we obtain a folder with an mp3 file.
-On analyzing the spectrogram:
+On unzipping the folder we obtain a folder with help.me file.
+We change its extension to helpme.mp3 On analyzing the spectrogram:

 ![image](https://github.com/user-attachments/assets/efd572bb-4800-4cee-8575-b202b862f247)